-Classifiers drastically simplify the implementation of machine learning1 behaviors in bots.
+Classifiers provide a simple implementation of machine learning1 behaviors in bots.
 A classifier takes textual input and statistically predicts a most likely classification based on its accumulated learning from human-supervised training examples.

 Here are some common examples: